JanSharp/VRCLockstep/notes.md

       - Save Time.time as the start time for running ticks
       - Enable running ticks
       - Done
-  - Mark LockStep input action handling as initialized
+  - Mark Lockstep input action handling as initialized
     - Don't actually run any ticks
     - Save any and all received input actions as pending
-    - Save any and all received LockStepTickSync "input actions to run on tick"
+    - Save any and all received LockstepTickSync "input actions to run on tick"
     - Ignore and discard any attempts at sending input actions locally
       - `ClientJoinIA` is an exception:
         - Allow it to be sent